Black girls are reappropriating alternative fashion - ExBulletin

 But new movements this time on social networks are shaking things up.
 With 1.8 billion views on TikTok, for example, #altfashion in 2023 is once again making headlines.
 The staples remain teenage angst, anti-status quo, political dissatisfaction and an I am who I am whether you like it or not, but now alternative fashion is a space where black people work to reclaim and solidify their presence, showcasing their distinctive alternate-world flair that has often turned its back on them.
 As of this writing, on TikTok, #blackalt has nearly 170 million views.

 What does the hashtag represent?
-Expect different, sometimes conflicting, clothing references; mix barbiecore (which uses light, bright colors like pink and white) with emocore color palettes (which embrace deep tones like black and purple), for example, or pair old-school alt fashion pieces such as fishnets with Y2K earmuffs and modern elements, garters, multiple belts, faux fur and rain of accessories.
+Expect different, sometimes conflicting, clothing references; mix barbiecore (which uses light, bright colors like pink and white) with emocore color palettes (which embrace deep tones like black and purple), for example, or pair alternative fashion pieces with the old such as fishing nets with Y2K earmuffs and modern elements, suspenders, multiple belts, faux fur and a shower of accessories.

 It transcends fashion, Aliyah said of the move.
 It starts with not caring how you are perceived, not caring who or what anyone has to say about you because you know who you are and you carry that energy with you in your everyday life. #aliyahcore also addresses the issue of black girls, especially dark-skinned girls, who feel unwelcome in the fashion world due to colorism and other negative stereotypes.